 Ayu arrives in back in Tokyo, in a new wig.
 She’s sent to a training camp for a girl group that A Victory’s Sho is producing.
 Mayumi appears as the teacher at the training camp.
-Reika also appears with the intent of destroying Ayu, with Ayu’s former friends / fellow trainees as her henchmen.
+Reika also appears with the intent of destroying Ayu, with Ayu’s former friends / fellow trainees Risa and Mari as her henchmen.
 They trip her, put tacks in her shoes, and push her during dance practice.
-In a final act, one of them deceptively makes amends.
+In a final act, Risa deceptively makes amends.
 Ayu falls into her plot to take a bath together, slipping on the floor the evil trainee made slippery, nude, dislocating her shoulder.

 Sho had his suspicions that Ayu was being bullied, and brought it up to Masa, who said he expected it, and that overcoming it would make her stronger.

 Masa has a bit of a sadistic nature with Ayu.
 He makes her run a marathon against the other girls in order to debut, with only the top five debuting.
 To make matters worse, each girl has to carry a backpack with a different number of water bottles in it on the run.
 Ayu picks the backpack with ten bottles, the one with the most.

 When Sho questions his logic, he says it’s to train her, to make her better.
 She’ll be able to be on stage even if she’s ill or a loved one has died recently.

 Ayu is dead last, running with a backpack full of water bottles, with a dislocated shoulder, in the rain.
 She falls.
 Masa sees this and yells at her, telling her not to give up and not to cry, like the asshole that he is.